 It is important to observe that the circumstances in which the Transylvanian Romanians are mentioned in the early narrative sources are almost identical to the ones recorded in the old documentary sources.
-The Romanians more often than not appear described as the attacked, the oppressed, in the 9th-13th centuries; they are always deprived of something: first of all, they are deprived of their lands, but also of rights of a different nature; their faith is persecuted, they are required to pay duties, military dues, etc. Let us now consider a few examples following the year 1,000.
-According to some papal documents of the 14th century, the Medieşu Aurit castle and the adjacent territory (the north-western part of Transylvania) had been conquered from the schismatic Romanians (de manibus Wallacorum scismaticorum) by a Hungarian king, in times of old, before a certain general synod.35 Two plausible hypotheses have been issued regarding this "takeover" of the castle by the Hungarian conqueror: a) the taking of the castle in the time of King Emeric (1196-1204), before the synod of 1215; b) the taking of the castle in the interval 1074-1095 by King Geza I or Ladislas the Saint, in other words, before the synod of 117936.
-Probably, that conquest took place between 1204-when the anti-Orthodox action started-and 1215-the year of the Lateran synod.
-Irrespective of when the event took place, of consequence is the recording in the 14th century of a tradition on the presence of the Romanians in this northern region, as well as of the fact that the Romanians had been previously masters of the Medies castle and of the surrounding territory (districtus Megyes) before their seizure by the Hungarian kings.
-In other words, a group of five documents issued by Pope Gregory in 1377 confirm the news transmitted by the old narrative Latin-Magyar sources as well as by the Russian sources concerning the presence of the Romanians in Pannonia and Transylvania, before the Magyar conquest.
-In two other documents, of 1204 and 1205 respectively, Pope Innocent III talks about some Orthodox monasteries in a state of disuse in the diocese of the Catholic bishop of Oradea, as well as about a bishopric of the Greek rite to be found in the "country" of the sons of Knez Bela (quidam episcopatus in terra filiorum Bele knese) under the jurisdiction of the patriarchy of Constantinople and which was to be brought under the jurisdiction of the Roman Church.
-This bishopric was probably located in the area of the Crisana or that of Sătmar, inhabited by Romanians, since only the Romanians could, around the year 1200, have been Orthodox and have knezes for rulers.
+The Romanians more often than not appear described as the attacked, the oppressed, in the 9^{th} - 13^{th} centuries; they are always deprived of something: first of all, they are deprived of their lands, but also of rights of a different nature; their belief is persecuted, they are required to pay duties, military dues, etc. Let us now consider a few examples following the year 1,000.
+According to some papal documents of the 14th century, the Medias castle and the adjacent territory (the north-western part of Transylvania) were conquered out of the hands of the schismatic Romanians (de manibus Wallacorum scismaticorum), by a Hungarian king, in times of old, before a certain general synod39.
+Two plausible hypotheses have been issued regarding this "takeover" of the castle by the Hungarian conqueror from the Romanians: a) the taking over of the castle in the time of the king Emeric (1196 - 1204), before the synod of 1215; b) the taking over of the castle in the interval 1074 - 1095 by the king Geza I of Ladislau the Holy, in other words, before the synod of 117940.
+Probably, that conquest took place between 1204 - when the anti-Orthodox action started - and 1215 - the year of the Lateran synod.
+Irrespective of when the event took place, of consequences is the recording in the 14th century of a tradition on the age of the Romanians in this northern region, as well as of the fact that the Romanians had been previously masters of the Medieş castle and of the surrounding territory (districtus Megyes) before the taking over by the Hungarian kings41.
+In other words, a group of five documents issued by Pope Gregory in 1377 confirm the news transmitted by the old narrative Latin - Magyar sources as well as by the Russian sources concerning the presence of the Romanians in Pannonia and Transylvania, before the Magyar conquest.
+In two other documents, of 1204 and 1205 respectively, Pope Innocent III talks about some Orthodox monasteries in a state of disuse in the diocese of the catholic bishop of Oradea, as well as about a bishopric of Greek rite to be found in the "country" of the sons of the knez Bâlea (quidam episcopatus in terra filiorum bele Knese) bishopric to be found under the jurisdiction of the patriarchy of Constantinople and which was to be brought under the jurisdiction of the Roman church 42.
+This bishopric was probably located in the area of the Crisana or that of the Sătmar, inhabited by Romanians, since only the Romanians could, round the year 1200, have been Orthodox and have knezi for rulers.